WWAMI Medical Education Program

 Montana's Medical School

 A partnership with the University of Washington School of Medicine and the states of Washington, Wyoming, Alaska, Montana, and Idaho.
-Forty-three years of collaboration and innovation, all in the service of educating the future physician workforce.
+Forty-four years of collaboration and innovation, all in the service of educating the future physician workforce.

 WWAMI is a cooperative program with the University of Washington School of Medicine and the states of Washington, Wyoming, Alaska, Montana, and Idaho (the first letter of each state is where WWAMI gets its name).
 It gives students residing in the Northwestern United States access to high-quality, cost-effective medical education by decentralizing the educational process and sharing existing facilities and personnel in universities and communities in the WWAMI states.
 Support of WWAMI by the State of Montana allows 30 qualified Montana residents to be admitted to the program each year.